github/docs/content/codespaces/troubleshooting/working-with-support-for-codespaces.md

 ---
-title: Working with support for Codespaces
+title: Working with support for GitHub Codespaces
-intro: 'Tips on getting the best help from support for {% data variables.product.prodname_codespaces %}.'
+intro: 'Tips on getting the best help from support for {% data variables.product.prodname_github_codespaces %}.'
 product: '{% data reusables.gated-features.codespaces %}'
 versions:
   fpt: '*'